pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 Run from "Program.cs" cus that's where all the juicy stuff coalesces.

-press C twice to open the camera
+press C to open the camera
+A and D control the doors

 /// TODO LIST ////

-- add a way to open and close doors (make sure to add door disabled message)
 - add power to drain
-- add other animatronics
 - move to next night when you win
 - make a main menu
 - make a camera function
-- optimize animatronic movement so adding more won't bog it down
+- optimize animatronic movement

-- make a display so it looks like a game
+- add le foxy and le freddy